The Out Campaign: Scarlet Letter of Atheism

 I was flying back to Perth from Melbourne last night and I was listening to an episode of The Naked Scientists when they suddenly got onto the topic of Magnotherapy.

 Also in the news this week, researchers have shown that you can knock migraines on the head with a magnet.
 Dr. Richard Lipton is a neurologist at the Albert Einstein College of Medicine.
 He’s based in New York and he is with us now.
-Hello, Richard. -The Naked Scientists
+Hello, Richard.
+The Naked Scientists

 I immediately recognised the Pseudo-Science that was about to follow and they did not disappoint.
 Like all other forms of magnotherapy this one is also bogus.
 The only sources I can find for curing migraine with magnets are the alternative medicines sites, which are of course selling the product.